nimwegenLab/moma-module/README.md

 ## Requirements

+- Your system should at least have 32GB of RAM.
 - You will need a Linux host system to run the Linux containers.
 - You must install [Docker](https://www.docker.com/) or [Singularity/Apptainer](https://apptainer.org/) to run the containers.